Classical Greece Istanbul Vacation Package 12 days

 Meteora is one of the largest and most important complexes of Eastern Orthodox monasteries in Greece, second only to Mount Athos.
 Among striking scenery, perched on top of huge rocks which seem to be suspended in mid-air, stand ageless Monasteries, where you can see exquisite specimens of Byzantine art.
 The six monasteries are built on natural sandstone rock pillars, at the northwestern edge of the Plain of Thessaly near the Pineios river and the Pindus Mountains, in central Greece.
 The Meteora is included on the UNESCO World Heritage List.
 Return to Athens via Trikala, Lamia, and Thermopylae (visit Leonida’s monument).
 Arrive in Athens early in the evening.

 DAY 8: ATHENS – ISTANBUL

-According to departure flight transfer to Athens airport for the flight to Istanbul.
-Arrival in Istanbul and transfer to your selected hotel.
-Balance of the day at leisure.
+According to the departure flight transfer to Athens airport for the flight to Istanbul.
+Arrive in Istanbul and transfer to your selected hotel.
+The balance of the day at leisure.

 The Grand Bazaar was the commercial heart of the old city and its 4.000 shops are full of treasures – including carpets and kilims, silks, jewellery, ceramics, icons and leather goods (Closed on Sundays).